Runge's phenomenon: Change of interpolation points

 A standard example of such a set of nodes is Chebyshev nodes, for which the maximum error in approximating the Runge function is guaranteed to diminish with increasing polynomial order.

 S-Runge algorithm without resampling

 When equidistant samples must be used because resampling on well-behaved sets of nodes is not feasible, the S-Runge algorithm can be considered.
 In this approach, the original set of nodes is mapped on the set of Chebyshev nodes, providing a stable polynomial reconstruction.
 The peculiarity of this method is that there is no need of resampling at the mapped nodes, which are also called fake nodes.
-A Python implementation of this procedure can be found here.

 Use of piecewise polynomials

 The problem can be avoided by using spline curves which are piecewise polynomials.
 When trying to decrease the interpolation error one can increase the number of polynomial pieces which are used to construct the spline instead of increasing the degree of the polynomials used.